 Deliveries should only take place under the supervision of, and in the presence, for the entire duration of the operation, of a competent staff member from the water treatment plant who should ensure that the correct chemical has been delivered by checking the documentation.
-Both delivery and reception personnel must be adequately trained (see section on training).
+Both delivery and reception personnel must be adequately trained (see section 9 Training of Personnel).

-6.2.2 Construction, capacity and location of tanks
+6.2.2 CONSTRUCTION, CAPACITY AND LOCATION OF TANKS

 Each fluoridation plant should have a minimum bulk storage capacity of one month's supply of hydrofluosilicic acid.
 Each plant should have a procedure in place to ensure that replenishment orders are placed in sufficient time to avoid on-site chemical supply being exhausted.
 Daily visual (or telemetric, where provided) checks should be carried out on the chemical level in the tank and on the tank and bund area for evidence of leaks and such checks should be documented (e.g. on a standard checklist) and records retained on-site.
 Bulk storage tanks should be constructed of a suitable acid-resistant material e.g. high density polyethylene, rubber-lined metal.
-An overflow pipe discharqing into the tank bund should also be fitted.
+An overflow pipe discharging into the tank bund should also be fitted.